Jim Taylor (fullback): 1958–1962

 Taylor was selected by the Packers in the second round of the 1958 NFL draft, the 15th overall pick, taken in December 1957 while Lisle Blackbourn was still the head coach.
 His rookie contract was worth $9,500.
-That draft for the Packers included future stars Dan Currie (3rd), Ray Nitschke (36th), and Jerry Kramer (39th), but the 1958 team finished with the worst record in the league (and the franchise's worst ever, through 2016), under first-year NFL head coach Ray "Scooter" McLean.
+That draft for the Packers included future stars Dan Currie (3rd), Ray Nitschke (36th), and Jerry Kramer (39th), but the 1958 team finished with the worst record in the league (and the franchise's worst ever, as of 2023), under first-year NFL head coach Ray "Scooter" McLean.
 Taylor was used sparingly as a rookie, but in the penultimate game at Kezar Stadium, he gained 137 yards on 22 carries in a 48–21 loss to the San Francisco 49ers, and his running style brought cheers from the San Francisco fans.
 With a one-year contract that was not to be renewed, McLean resigned days after the season and was replaced by Vince Lombardi in January 1959.

 When Lombardi took over, Taylor became the feature back for the Packers, especially in short yardage situations.
 Taylor teamed with backfield mate, halfback Paul Hornung, to form a tandem that Green Bay fans affectionately called "Thunder and Lightning", due to Taylor's power and Hornung's agility.
 In 1960, Taylor rushed for 1,101 yards on a league-high 230 carries and scored 11 touchdowns.
 The Packers finished with an 8–4 record and met the Philadelphia Eagles in the 1960 NFL Championship Game.
 They were defeated 17–13, despite 24 carries for 105 yards and six catches for 46 yards from Taylor.
+Most notably, on the last play of the game, Taylor was tackled by Chuck Bednarik at the nine yard line.
 Following the season, Taylor was invited to his first Pro Bowl, where he tied a Pro Bowl record by scoring three touchdowns in the Western Conference's 35–31 victory over the East.